open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 2. Double-click on the .deb file, and enter your password when prompted.

-3. In a terminal, run :code:`/usr/local/bin/open-ephys-gui/open-ephys` to launch the GUI.
+3. The GUI will be installed in :code:`/usr/local/bin/open-ephys-gui`.

+4. To launch, click "Show Applications" and search for "Open Ephys GUI."

-4. To uninstall, type :code:`sudo dpkg --remove open-ephys` in a terminal window.
+5. To uninstall, type :code:`sudo dpkg --remove open-ephys` in a terminal window.

 .. _linux-via-zip: